 Unlike many websites, we did our best to research each of the specs above.
 That being said, we are not immune to making the occasional mistake or omission.
 Should you notice any missing or incorrect values, don't hesitate to suggest improvements so we can address the issue.

 Powermate’s history is somewhat enigmatic, but they claim to have been on the market for over 40 years, selling portable generators and various outdoor power equipment.
-What we know for sure is that in 2009, they have signed under what they call “partnership” (more accurately ownership) with the Italian PRAMAC.
-Since then, they have improved their technology, using engines made by Honda, Mitsubishi or Subaru to bring their users a selection of mostly mid-powered conventional portable generators.
+In 2009, they have signed under what they call “partnership” (more accurately ownership) with the Italian PRAMAC.
+In 2014, Generac acquired Powermate from PRAMAC.

 The Powermate DF7500E is covered under a warranty for up to 2 years.
 This warranty may be limited and may not cover all parts of the generator.

-For more information about the warranty of Powermate generators, please consult Powermate's warranty policies.
-Alternatively, you can also contact their Customer Support: 1-888-977-2622.
+For more information about the warranty of Powermate generators, please consult Powermate's warranty policies (opens in a new tab).
+Alternatively, you can also contact their Customer Support: 1-800-445-1805.

 Questions & Answers